Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Soliton Instability

 \subsection{Soliton Decay to Photons from Plasma Blocking}

 Decay of axions to two photons is blocked if the plasma frequency, $\omega_p$, in the environment satisfies $\omega_p>m_a/2$.
 The low mass DM halos of interest in the present work are below the baryon Jeans scale, and do not possess any cold gas.
 Therefore, the relevant plasma frequency is given by that of the intergalactic medium (IGM), and is determined by the evolution of the free electron density of the Universe, $n_e(z)$, which is well understood~\cite{Planck:2016mks}.
 The Universe becomes transparent to photons at recombination, $z\approx 1100$ when $\omega_p\approx 10^{-9}\text{ eV}$.
 The plasma frequency decreases as the Universe grows and cools, reaching a minimum of $\omega_p \approx 10^{-14}\text{ eV}$ when the first stars begin to reionize the IGM, which occurs between $z=6$ and $z=10$.
-Thus, soliton decay via parametric resonance is plasma blocked for all redshifts if $m_a\lesssim 10^{-14}\text{ eV}$, while post recombination plasma blocking can be neglected for $m_a\gtrsim 10^{-9}\text{ eV}$.~\footnote{Plasma effects on axion photon conversion in neutron star magnetospheres are discussed in e.g Refs.~\cite{Hook:2018iia,Witte:2021arp}.
+Thus, post recombination plasma blocking can be neglected for $m_a\gtrsim 10^{-9}\text{ eV}$.~\footnote{Plasma effects on axion photon conversion in neutron star magnetospheres are discussed in e.g Refs.~\cite{Hook:2018iia,Witte:2021arp}.
 Pre-recombination axion-photon conversion is discussed in Ref.~\cite{Mirizzi:2009iz}.}

-When the plasma frequency $\omega_p(z_{\rm crit})=m_a/2$, decay of all super-critical solitons occurs at once, in a burst.
+When the plasma frequency achieves $\omega_p(z_{\rm crit})=m_a/2$, decay of all super-critical solitons occurs at once, in a burst.
 The energy released can be expressed as a fraction of the dark matter density at $z_{\rm crit}$ by integrating the soliton mass function:

 With Eq.~\eqref{eqn:f_crit_1} one can then calculate the fractional dark matter energy density that is converted into photons once $\omega_p(z_{\rm crit})=m_a/2$.
 However, it is important to highlight that once the energy is injected and transformed into heat and leads to reionization $\omega_p(z_{\rm crit})$ will in turn increase and possibly eventually drop again below $\omega_p(z_{\rm crit-2})=m_a/2$ at a later time, $z_{\rm crit-2} < z_{\rm crit}$.
-Calculating the subsequent burst(s) energy requires solving for the free electron fraction and baryon temperature which we explore in detail in the companion paper~\cite{in_prep}.
+Calculating the subsequent burst(s) energy requires solving for the free electron fraction and baryon temperature: this is addressed in the companion paper Ref.~\cite{Escudero:2023vgv}.